Reciprocating Pump: A positive displacement pump which utilizes a plunger or piston to change a cavity’s volume, and produce a pressure differential.

 - Slips: Slip is the capacity loss as a fraction or percentage of the suction capacity.

-- Mechanical efficiency: Its working at full load pressure and speed is 90% to 95% depending on the size, speed, and construction.
+- Mechanical efficiency: Working at full load pressure and speed is 90% to 95% depending on the size, speed, and construction.

 - Pressure: Mainly, the suction and the discharge pressure in a pump.